ncar-xdev/ncar-xdev.github.io/handbook/expectations.md

 # What we expect

-As a member of the Xdev Team or as an external collaborator working with the Xdev Team, these are the basic expections that we have of each other.
+As a member of the Xdev Team or as an external collaborator working with the Xdev Team, these are the basic expectations that we have of each other.

 ## This book is TRUTH